 Once you’re sure you have your central message, you should do your research – any interviews, quotes, checking of facts and figures, hyperlinks – everything you need to illustrate your central message.
 During this time you may well come up with ideas for your lede.
-The lede is vital to get people to read your article – a kind of shop window – and you may find it useful to try out a few ideas – write them down and see how they look.
+The lede is vital to get people to read your article – a kind of shop window.
+You may find it useful to try out a few ideas – write them down and see how they look.
 You should also be thinking about your kicker.
 But the kicker, although it makes the article read well, isn’t as crucial as lede, nut-graf and body – and the sub-editors may cut it anyway.

 Once you’ve done your research and sketched out your nut-graf and lede, you can get cracking on the body.
 If you’ve done things in this order you may well find that by this point the writing flows pretty smoothly.

 When you’ve completed the article, read it through carefully for typos.
 If you have time, put it to one side for an hour, or a day, before reading it through again to make sure it makes sense.
 Then – publish, or send it to your target website or newspaper.
 Congratulations!
 You’re a writer!

 The following article appeared in The FT Weekend travel section on 9 July 2004.
 You can see here how the lede, nut-graf, body and kicker fit together.
 This site also has the entire (uncensored) piece, as it appeared in the FT.

 ‘We’ll all soon beg to fly business’ (950 words)